dudanny712/E-shop/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a basic E-Commerce react app with just frontend.
+With Login page and working Cart.

 ## Available Scripts